KarnerTh/xogs/readme.md

         - inputKey: msg # the source key that should be remapped
           remapper:
             targetKey: message # the target key where it should be remapped
+            keepSource: true # source key is removed by default
     displayConfig:
       columns:
         - title: level